-- 2. The "Connection Details for Orphaned Sites" dataset is also split on this basis and two different figures for "Fraction of UG not Backbilled" are produced, one for the pre-Mod 0410A dataset and one for post-Mod 0410A. - 3.
-A traditional UG calculation is carried out for Unregistered <12 Months.
-The method of extrapolating to the forecast year (training average, recent training snapshots, trend) is chosen based on any observed trends in total UG from this category across the training snapshots.
-For the forecast year the category will consist of post-Mod 0410A sites only and the permanent/temporary split will be based on the appropriate "Fraction of UG not Backbilled" factor. - 4.
+- 2. The "Connection Details for Orphaned Sites" dataset is also split on this basis and two different figures for "Fraction of UG not Backbilled" are produced, one for the pre-Mod 0410A dataset and one for post-Mod 0410A. - 2-3\A traditional UG calculation is carried out for Unregistered <12 Months.
+The method of extrapolating to the forecast year (training average, recent training snapshots, trend) is chosen based on any observed trends in total UG from this category across the training snapshots. \For the forecast year the category will consist of post-Mod 0410A sites only and hence-the permanent/temporary split iswill be based on the proportion of sites that end up being disconnected rather than using the currentappropriate "Fraction of UG not Backbilled" figurefactor. - 3.4.
 The decay method is used for the pre-01/09/2013 group for Shipper Activity and Orphaned, and these two categories are modelled using the churn method developed for Mod 0424 (Shipperless PTS).
 The decay curve starts with the September 2014 snapshot and so the whole forecast year (2015/16) lies in the decay period.
-Whereas for Mod 0424 the Shipperless PTS total remains the same and the decay curve is used to derive the changing permanent/temporary split, for Mod 0410A the decay curve is used to derive the UG total from this source, and this is then split between permanent and temporary using the factors used in the current analysis. - 5.
-If it is determined that post-01/09/2013 sites continue to enter Shipper Activity and Orphaned, the traditional method will be used to model the category totals and the post-Mod 0410A element will be calculated by subtraction.
-The method of extrapolating the total to the forecast year (training average, recent training snapshots, trend) will be chosen based on any observed trends in total UG from this category of site across the training snapshots.
-The permanent/temporary split of the post-Mod 0410A element will be calculated using the appropriate "Fraction of UG not Backbilled" figure.
+Whereas for Mod 0424 the Shipperless PTS total remains the same and the decay curve is used to derive the changing permanent/temporary split, for Mod 0410A the decay curve is used to derive the UG total from this source, and this is then split between permanent and temporary using the factors used in the current analysis. - 4.5.
+If it is determined that post-01/09/2013 sites continue to enter Shipper Activity and Orphaned, the traditional method will be used to model the category totals and the post-Mod 0410A element will be calculated by subtraction. \The method of extrapolating the total to the forecast year (training average, recent training snapshots, trend) will be chosen based on any observed trends in total UG from this category of site across the training snapshots. \The permanent/temporary split of the post-Mod 0410A element is based on the proportion of sites that end up being disconnected rather than will be calculated using the current appropriate "Fraction of UG not Backbilled" figure.